tannyb28/DiaPredict/README.md

 ### Data Modeling

 After preprocessing, we train a RandomForestClassifier, upon which we train and evaluate a classification report which contains precision, recall, F1-score, and accuracy metrics.
 Additionally, a confusion matrix and ROC AUC score is produced.
-Additionally we train another RandomForestClassifier using hyperparameter tuning.
+We further train another RandomForestClassifier using hyperparameter tuning.
 We use XGBoost and GridSearch with 5-fold cross-validation (cv=5) to avoid overfitting.
 This model tests different combinations of models and parameters and selects the "best" model based on validation score.

 ### Preliminary Results